 We have had an overwhelming response from fine artists and photographers submitting their work.

-On this page we will give an insight into how virtual galleries are developed – and a sneak peak of the virtual gallery due for release in October 2018 (Spoiler alert).
+On this page we will give an insight into how virtual galleries are developed – and a sneak peak of the virtual gallery due for public release in November 2018 (Spoiler alert).

 Creating a virtual space is a work of art in itself.
 The Open Art exhibition will be taking place in a fictional (and improbable) gallery on the Moon.